arturomoncadatorres/arturomoncadatorres.github.io/_posts/2019-12-12-automatically-generating-tag-posts-for-github-pages-using-jekyll.md

 You can find all the files of my website in my [GitHub repository](https://github.com/arturomoncadatorres/arturomoncadatorres.github.io){: target="_blank"}.

+*Update*: Nicholas Pachulski came up with a workaround that automates the process (a bit) using a gem.
+You can check it out [here](https://pachulski.me/jekyll-blog-post-tags-and-github-pages).
+I haven't tried out myself, but it looks promising!

 ----------
 If you have any comments, questions or feedback, leave them in the comments below [or drop me a line on Twitter (@amoncadatorres)](http://www.twitter.com/amoncadatorres){: target="_blank"}.
 Moreover, if you found this useful, fun, or just want to show your appreciation, you can always [buy me a cookie](https://www.buymeacoffee.com/amoncadatorres){: target="_blank"}.
 Cheers!